Morpheme Terminalia Arjuna

 Terminalia Arjuna is a deciduous evergreen tree.
 The bark of this tree is known for its medicinal properties, which is mostly considered to be cardiotonic/cardioprotective agent.
 Enhancement of cardiac-muscle function and its ensuing pumping activity is the main benefit of Teminalia.
 There are a number of human studies carried out on the bark of this tree.
 However, they are small in sample size.
 Nonetheless, the extract of the bark seems to be quite effective in enhancing cardiac function in people, who have undergone cardiac injury or trauma recently.
 Myocardial infarction is one of the most typically studied conditions.
 Various studies have showed the benefits of the herb in enhancing the function of left ventricle, which can help a person irrespective of the health-state.

 The saponin glycosides are accountable for Terminalia’s inotropic effect while vascular strengthening and free-radical antioxidant property is provided by the OPcs and flavonoids.
 A dose-dependent reduction in the blood pressure and heart rate was noticed in dogs, which were given the herb intravenously.
 In a recent research, two more glycosides (cardenoilide cardiac) were separated from the seed and root of the tree.
-The main property of cardenolides is to enhance the strength of cardiac contraction through both intracellular calcium and sodium.
+The main property of cardenolides is to enhance the strength of cardiac contraction by balancing the intracellular calcium and sodium levels.

 Each 500 mg capsule contains: Arjuna Extract 10:1